robertstarke/elm-gameOfLife/README.md

-# elm-gameOfLive
+# elm-gameOfLife
-Game of Live implementation using Elm language
+Game Of Life implementation using Elm language

 To build use the following command: elm make src/Main.src --output public/main.js --optimize